jmellody/jmellody.github.io/research.md

   - /research
 ---

-# Job Market Paper
+# Papers Under Review

-## A Different Kind of Tradeoff: Partitioning in Ecologies of Attention
+## Job Market Paper: A Different Kind of Tradeoff: Partitioning in Ecologies of Attention

 ### Under review at the *American Sociological Review*